Synthetixio/SIPs/content/sccp/sccp-350.md

 - the collateral liquidation penalty is 3 bp (`collateralLiquidateRewardRatioD18`).
 - the [wormhole sol](https://arbiscan.io/address/0xb74da9fe2f96b9e0a5f4a3cf0b92dd2bec617124) token would be used
 - the [bridged usde](https://arbiscan.io/token/0x5d3a1ff2b6bab83b63cd9ad0787074081a52ef34) token would be used
-- The tokens that could be used as wrappers would be the synth equivalent tokens, that can be wrapped from the underlying with the v3 spot market.
-The synth fee to sell to USDx would be set to 2% to discourage swapping until [SIP-406](https://sips.synthetix.io/sips/sip-406/) is implemented
+- The tokens that could be used as margin would be the synth equivalent of the tokens noted above with no fee on wrapping being levied.
+The synth fee to sell the synth to USDx would be set to 2% to discourage swapping until [SIP-406](https://sips.synthetix.io/sips/sip-406/) is implemented

 ## Account Caps: